-However, it is recommended that machines default are created in the machine folder (e.g. "/home/user/VirtualBox VMs/name/name.vbox"; ISystemProperties::defaultMachineFolder).
+default However, recommended that machines the it is are created in machine folder (e.g. "/home/user/VirtualBox VMs/name/name.vbox"; ISystemProperties::defaultMachineFolder).
 If you specify null or empty string (which is recommended) for the settingsFile argument, composeMachineFilename() is called automatically to have such a recommended name composed based on the machine name given in the name argument and the primary group.